 The Great Light

-Titanic Foundation are working with the Commissioners of Irish Lights to find a home for Mew Island Lighthouse’s Optic lens
+Titanic Foundation are working with the Commissioners of Irish Lights to secure a permanent home for the Great Light

-Mew Island Lighthouse Optic is one of the largest optics of its kind ever constructed, and is around 130 years old.
+Mew Island Lighthouse optic is one of the largest optic of its kind ever built in the world, and is around 130 years old.
 Weighing 10 tonnes and measuring 7 metres tall, the optic is a unique heritage object with significance to Belfast’s economic, maritime and industrial past.

 The optic will be restored and housed in a new interpretive structure, designed to last for 100 years and made to resemble a lighthouse lantern room where it will add a remarkable element to the Titanic Quarter public realm.
 It is estimated that at least 100,000 visitors per annum will view the optic.
 With free public access it will tell the story of lighthouses, their technological development, their light keepers, and their role in the proud maritime & industrial heritage of Belfast and Ulster.